-Holders of record of STC Class A voting common stock and STC Series A convertible preferred stock at the close of business on August 9, 2000, will be entitled to vote at the STC meeting or any adjournment or postponement.
+Holders of record of STC common stock and STC Series A convertible preferred stock at the close of business on July , 2000, will be entitled to vote at the STC meeting or any adjournment or postponement.

 Admittance to the special meeting will be granted only to stockholders as of the record date and guests of management.
 Please bring identification.